ByteRookie/AGS_Service/README.md

 `execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.

+When the AGS status value changes these rules run automatically.
+If the system turns `OFF` every speaker is unjoined and either stopped or reset to the TV input.
+When it turns back on the active speakers join the primary device (or the preferred device when no primary is set) and playback resumes using the configured source.

 ## Sensor Logic

 Each sensor uses specific logic to report the state of the system: